-- 1. Inspect the lens, the probe housing and the cable (Figure 13-3).
+- Inspect the lens, the probe housing and the cable (Figure 13-3) for cracks, cuts, tears, and other signs of physical damage.

 - 2. Look for damage that might allow liquid into the probe.

-- 3. Test the functionality of the probe.
+- Test the functionality of the probe.
+Check also modular combinations and common operability of system and accessories.

 - 1. Housing

 - 2. Strain relief

-- Seal
+- 3. Seal

-Lens
+- 4. Lens